Analysis | Sorry, Mr. President, but the ‘real polls’ are actual polls, not rally crowds

 The trend in this race is that Trump is in trouble.
 Trump may not see these polls as “real,” preferring the visceral adoration of his rally crowds, but — unfortunately for him — they are.

-Scott Clement and Emily Guskin contributed to this article.
+Scott Clement and Emily Guskin contributed to this report.